 - No-Laptop, No-Notetaking Policy during Homework Help Hours:

-- We have a firm policy that you may not take any notes on paper or on an electronic device during Homework Help Hours.
+- We have a firm policy that you do not take any notes on paper or on any electronic device during Homework Help Hours.
 Accordingly, laptops/tablets/phones as well as notebooks should remain closed during these hours.
 Please see my explanation above for why we have such a policy.
-The basic idea is that you should understand what we have discussed and be able to reconstruct it later.
+The basic idea is that you should understand what we have discussed and be able to reconstruct the solutions later.

 - Absences and Scheduling Conflicts

-- If you miss a class, there will be no way to earn points for that day's class exercises.
-If you have a truly unavoidable academic conflict with one of the scheduled midterms, you must let me know by the end of the second week of the term and make alternative arrangements.
+- If you have a truly unavoidable academic conflict with one of the scheduled midterms, you must let me know by the end of the second week of the term and make alternative arrangements.
 The final exam will be held one time only, at the registrar's appointed time.

 - Late Submissions

-- Each student has 3 free late days to be used for homework assignment over the course of the term as he/she likes.
+- Each student has 3 free late days towards homework submission over the course of the term.
 Manage them wisely, conserving them for unforeseen situations such as falling sick, or a week with multiple midterms etc. Once these three late days are used up, any homework turned in late will be returned ungraded (and earn a score of 0).
 No exceptions!
 Any portion of a late day is counted as one full day (i.e., even one minute late counts as a full day) and if the Canvas timestamp says you're late, you're late; no exceptions.
 Homework can only be turned in electronically, via canvas.

 - Regrading Policy

 - If you are unsure why you lost points on a homework or exam problem,

 or feel that the grader made a mistake, you must act before the

 resolution deadline for that homework/exam.
 The resolution